Recycling Centres (Civic Amenities)

 - ECC want to extend the life and improve the operational efficiency of the recycling centre network by improving service availability for householders and excluding business waste.
 There is also excessive demand at the sites with queuing at peak times being a common occurrence.
 RCHWs have seen the amount of DIY and construction waste alone leap by over 50% in the last two years.

-Mountnessing Recycling Centre for Household Waste (RCHW) will not accept DIY and construction waste:
+Mountnessing RCHW will not accept DIY and construction waste:

 - i.e. soil, hardcore, plasterboard, heavy ceramics (e.g. toilets and sinks), dismantled fitted bathrooms and kitchens.
 This RCHW will not accept any commercial type vehicles (vans, tippers, pick-ups, car derived vans) or towed trailers with more than one axle.

-Brentwood Recycling Centre for Household Waste (RCHW) in Coxtie Green Road will continue to accept all waste materials, but with reasonable limits applied, to allow small DIY disposals but not trade waste:
+Brentwood RCHW in Coxtie Green Road will continue to accept all waste materials, but with reasonable limits applied, to allow small DIY disposals but not trade waste:

 - i.e. in any 28 day period-three wheelbarrow loads (one car boot full) of soil, hardcore or gypsum based products, including plasterboard and dry wall lining and one wheelbarrow load of tiles.